Overview

 Grouping User Items

-User Items can be grouped together using SubPage User Items.
+User Items can be grouped together using Custom Page User Items.
 Grouped items are displayed on a dedicated page which emphasizes the relationship between the items in the group and reduces potential clutter in the main menu.

-Use the [Left] and [Right] buttons to move User Items in and out of SubPages.
-You can only use the [Right] button when a User Item is directly below a SubPage item or directly below the last User Item in a SubPage.
-When an item is directly below a SubPage User Item, and you move it right, it becomes a member of the SubPage.
+Use the Left and Right buttons to move User Items in and out of Custom Pages.
+You can only use the Right button when a User Item is directly below a Custom Page item or directly below the last User Item in a Custom Page.
+When an item is directly below a Custom Page User Item, and you move it right, it becomes a member of the Custom Page.

-You can only use the [Left] button when a User Item is the last User Item in a SubPage.
-Moving an item left removes it from a SubPage.
+You can only use the Left button when a User Item is the last User Item in a Custom Page.
+Moving an item left removes it from a Custom Page.

 User Item Edit Window

 User Items are modified via an Edit window.
-The contents of the Edit window vary according to the User Item type, but all User Items share some common properties as shown below.
+The contents of the Edit window vary according to the User Item type, but User Items share some common properties as shown below.
 For information about type-specific properties, see the links to the type-specific help pages in the User Item Types table.

-Common Properties
+Common User Item Properties

 Title